Earlier in 2021

 There is also another perspective when talking about the hearables market and that they have normalised and popularised hearing aids, which in turn, will eventually change the negative stigma surrounding them.
 This has the potential to inspire people to seek medical help for their hearing loss before the seven years average – something this industry is ceaselessly passionate about.

-Here, at Hearing Aid UK, we are looking forward to seeing how 2021 unravels in regards to hearing aid launches, new hearing aid platforms and additional styles.
+Here, at Hearing Aid UK, we are looking forward to seeing how the audiology industry unravels in regards to hearing aid launches, new hearing aid platforms and additional styles.
 As ever, we endeavour to give you our honest opinion from our network and the latest information on hearing aids available on the market.
-Below are the industry's most recent hearing aid reviews written by our audiology experts so far.

 Read Next: Bluetooth Hearing Aids